 Students in Year 7 study both French and Spanish and will decide later in the year which language they will continue to study in the following years.
-In Year 7 they will have 2 hours a week of each language.
-In Year 8 they have 3 hours of language lessons depending on their choice at the end of Year 7 and in Year 9 they study French or Spanish for 2 hours per week.
+In Year 7 they will have 2 hours a week of each language and choose at the end of the year which language they will study to GCSE.
+In Years 8 and 9 they have 3 hours of their chosen language.

 Students will need to be reflective learners who constantly monitor and evaluate their success in understanding and communicating with others.
 They will use the principles of peer and self-assessment to help them set their own targets for improvement.
 Students will be awarded effort grades for work and participation.
+Assessments will consist of regular mini quizzes as well as module tests.

-Homework is set once a week, and may take the form of listening, reading, speaking, writing or learning tasks.
+Homework is set at least once a week, and may take the form of listening, reading, speaking or writing.
 Students will also need a bilingual dictionary for use in school and at home.
 The school uses online learning resources to promote independent learning beyond the classroom.
 All classes will receive homework set online via www.personactivelearn.com.
 The class teacher will issue usernames and passwords.
-We also encourage all students to create a "Memrise' account.
-This can be done on a PC or downloaded as an app.
-This free site helps students learn vocabulary in a fun way.
+We also encourage all students to create "Memrise" and "Quizlet" accounts.
+This can be done on a PC or downloaded as apps.
+These free sites help students learn vocabulary in a fun way.